Markets

 First, for some background and context:

-• The estimated “useful life” of AI servers for the publicly-traded hyperscalers is about 5 to 6 years.
+• The estimated “useful life” of AI servers for the publicly traded hyperscalers is about five to six years.
 Their useful economic life — how long they’re actually being used to help make money — may be longer or shorter than that.

 Let’s evaluate Burry’s argument using the evidence available, and note what’s not available.

 • Chips seem to command less money as they age.
-Silicon Data’s indexes that track rental rates for Nvidia’s Hopper and Ampere GPUs are trending downwards.
+Silicon Data’s indexes that track rental rates for Nvidia’s Hopper and Ampere GPUs are trending downward.

 • On the other hand, company-specific reports from industry bellwethers muddy the above waters, and suggest older chips are still very much in demand: